 I recommend his works and for those interested his biography is also worth a read.
 It is a story both sad and triumphant, a tale of endless defeats and spiritual endurance.
 He died in obscurity and couldn’t have imagined that his name would be better known today than it was in his own lifetime…though I can say with confidence he would have been most displeased with those who have sought profit from his writings.
 He had strong views concerning the merchandising of God’s Word, something quite absent in our own day.

 His works are available from numerous sources.
 The Chapel Library of Mt.
-Zion Baptist Church in Pensacola is a great place to start.
+Zion Baptist Church in Pensacola is a great place to start and an organisation that keeps faith with Pink's ideas about merchandising.

 Interestingly in my earliest days as a believer the two authors that fell into my hands were Francis Schaeffer and Arthur Pink.
 One I’ve come to disagree with strongly and blame for much of the dominant error of our day, and the other I’ve grown to increasingly admire as the years go by.